keunwoo/vodpile/README.md

 this so far, but the parser will have to be updated periodically, and we may eventually even have to resort to hand-cataloguing video URLs.

-Since only the GSL Season 1, Code A group stages have been played, only those videos are currently supported.
+As of 2014-06-08, the scraper is current through the end of GSL 2014 Season 2, Code S Ro16.
 I intend to keep the scraper roughly current as more matches are played, but this is a very minor side project for me, so I make no guarantees about updating it in a timely manner.
 If the wait becomes intolerable for you, use Twitch's UI, or watch the matches live.

 ### Q: Why is [video X] missing?